 - Calcineurin inhibitors

-Some of those treatments simply reduce the soreness and itchiness that come with the condition and keep the skin soft and supple.
+Some of these remedies reduce the soreness and itchiness that come with the condition and keep the skin soft and supple.
 Others work to slow the production of new skin.
-Dithranol, for example, is both an anti-inflammatory and an agent that reduces the over-production of skin cells.3 Calcineurin inhibitors block the chemical that causes inflammation in the skin, and coal tar helps reduce inflammation and scaling.4
+Dithranol, for example, reduces both inflammation and overproduction of skin cells.3 Calcineurin inhibitors block the chemical that causes inflammation in the skin, and coal tar helps reduce inflammation and scaling.4

 While all of the above treatments are considered to be effective and are generally recognized as safe for certain kinds of psoriasis, there is some risk of side effects.
 For example, long term use of topical steroids can thin the skin and leave you with stretch marks or acne-like breakouts.5